Ira-Project/lastword/__Outline.md

 ### Purpose
-I have an idea on how technology can be used for learning and I want to explore it a bit further and run some experiments.
-If I can find conviction in the idea and overcome my fear of failing I'll pursue it.
+We have an idea on how technology can be used for learning and we want to explore it a bit further and run some experiments.
+If we can find conviction in the idea we can decide to pursue it further.

 ### Principles
-- Experiment - The idea is not to code out a perfect product or to constrain myself based on what I think I might be able to code out.
-The main goal is to get over my current mindset and get my building brain on.
+- Experiment - The idea is not to code out a perfect product or to constrain myself based on what we think we might be able to code out.
+The main goal is to get over the current mindset and get back into building things.

 ### Outcome Visioning
 Build out a quick and dirty pilot and start creating things again.
-Test it in one or two different settings with one or two different types of topics.
-Once you're feeling good about pursuing this you can work towards convincing others.
+Test it in one or two different settings with few users.
+Once we're feeling good about pursuing this we can work towards convincing others.

 ### Brainstorming
 - What do I already know about this project?
 I have a general idea of how I want to implement the idea but haven't worked out the details.
 I need to scope out an MVP and perhaps talk to someone with more of a teaching background.